Avir-AI/EEG_Applications_Hub/README.md

 ## About The Project

 This meticulously curated list aims to showcase the latest breakthroughs in the fusion of Electroencephalography (EEG) and Artificial Intelligence (AI).
 By consolidating related fields and subfields, we've created a user-friendly framework that allows you to quickly explore them.

-Each field is divided into toggle lists, providing easy access to:
-- Scientific Papers: A selection of recent research articles
-  - **Preprocessing Methods**
-  - **Classifying Methods**
-  - **Results**
-- Applications and Use Cases: Recent news on the real-world implementations of EEG-AI

 Whether you're a researcher, student, or hobbyist, this guide is designed to serve as a valuable resource for your endeavors.
 We hope you find it informative, inspiring, and useful in exploring the vast potential of EEG-AI applications.